 It is perfectly possible to build a long-term career in the BVI and work towards Partnership – every bit as attainable but challenging as it is onshore – and many people do just that.
 But for some, life in the Caribbean, for all of its attractions, has a finite time frame, raising the question of what next.

 All of the major BVI firms are members of the ‘offshore magic circle’ with multiple offices in offshore and major onshore locations.
 An internal move to Cayman, the Channel Islands, Hong Kong, Singapore or even London is perfectly realistic and can provide continuity with your firm whilst allowing you to move closer to ‘home’ or experience life in another jurisdiction.
 As for moving back to an onshore firm, this is relatively rare.
 Not because it is impossible but rather because for most it would be unappealing after the small teams, client contact and autonomy experienced offshore.
-Still, for those who do, options exist particularly given that you will have gained experience in highly sought after areas of
+Still, for those who do, good options exist particularly given that you will have gained experience in highly sought-after practice areas/sectors.

 There are no restrictions on buying property in BVI but most people will understandably choose to rent at least in the first couple of years.
-There is a plentiful supply of high-quality accommodation across a wide price range but as a rough guideline you should expect to pay around US$2000 per month for a very nice two bed apartment and perhaps US$3000+ for a house with pool.
+There is a plentiful supply of high-quality accommodation across a wide price range but as a rough guideline you should expect to pay around US$2000-$3000 per month for a nice two-bed apartment and US$2500+ for a house with pool.
 Firms are helpful in putting you in touch with real estate agents once an offer is accepted and it is common for accommodation to be provided on arrival, allowing you time to find your feet.

 Origin Legal is a specialist legal recruitment company launched in January 2005 by a management team that first came together in 1996.
 Origin Legal is recognised as one of the UK’s leading providers of legal jobs at all levels for lawyers, legal executives, solicitors and paralegals.
 The company’s primary goal is to deliver the highest quality of service and through successful legal recruiting develop and maintain long term client relationships.